-Met Gala's Theme Was Tailoring Black Style—So Why Did the Red Carpet Look So Basic?
+Met Gala's Theme Was Tailoring Black Style—So Why Did The Red Carpet Look So Basic?

 When I first heard the 2025 Met Gala theme—“Superfine: Tailoring Black Style”—paired with the dress code “Tailored for You,” I was genuinely excited.

-It felt like the perfect moment to honor the legacy, artistry, and cultural weight of Black style.
-I expected bold, personal interpretations: custom cuts, rich fabrics, nods to historical silhouettes—all infused with cultural meaning.
+It felt like the perfect moment to honor the legacy, artistry and cultural weight of Black style.
+I expected bold, personal interpretations: custom cuts, rich fabrics and nods to historical silhouettes all infused with cultural meaning.

 But as the looks rolled out, that excitement quickly faded.
 Too many attendees played it safe or missed the theme entirely, offering up generic red carpet glam instead of engaging with such a rich and specific concept.